 Low red blood cell levels indicate conditions such as anemia.
 High red blood cell levels could signal polycythemia, increasing a person’s chance of developing a blood clot.

 If a person feels tired, dizzy, or short of breath, a doctor may want to test their hematocrit levels to see if those levels fall into a normal range or not.

 Read on to learn more about what this measure of red blood cell volume means, symptoms of abnormal levels, and what low and high levels might indicate.

 Red blood cells transport oxygen around the body and give blood its characteristic red color.
 In addition to oxygen, they also contain hemoglobin, a protein that binds to oxygen molecules.
-This allows red blood cells to pick up hemoglobin from the lungs and deliver it throughout the body.
+This allows red blood cells to pick up oxygen from the lungs and deliver it throughout the body.

-Having an adequate amount of red blood cells is essential to keep the body’s processes running smoothly.
+An adequate amount of red blood cells is essential to keep the body’s processes running smoothly.

 Doctors usually test hematocrit levels as part of a complete blood count (CBC).

-A CBC is composed of a range of tests, and may include:
+A CBC is composed of a range of tests and may include:

 - red blood cell count